 - 4 Walk along the Crișul Repede river

 - 6 Stroll along Calea Republicii

 Admire Oradea’s Union Square

 Your first stop in Oradea should definitely be Union Square.
 It’s relatively new and you can tell since it’s super clean and in amazing shape.
-The buildings that surrounds it aren’t very large, but they are beautifully ornate and in bright colors.
-Like many people, we love European squares and this one surprised us by being both unique and lovely.
+The buildings that surround it aren’t very large, but they are beautifully ornate and in bright colors.
+We love European squares and this one pleasantly surprised us.

 Explore the Black Eagle Palace

 A highlight of Union Square, and Oradea, is the Black Eagle Palace.
 It was built in the early 20th century and is a great example of the Secession style of architecture.
 The buildings are grand, but almost look like something out of a Dr. Seuss book.
 Inside, there is a passage with stained glass featuring the palace’s namesake.